uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti_9_desktop.md

 ### Installing the software

-This is a legacy software and it is no longer supported by University of Helsinki.

 Affiliation | Operating system | Who operates the computer | Installation guide
 - | - | - | -
 University of Helsinki | Mac | University of Helsinki | Install from [Managed Software Center](https://helpdesk.it.helsinki.fi/en/instructions/computer-and-printing/software/installation-universitys-mac-software).